dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 Here is a good [guide to flex](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 **Note:** for now only use pure CSS3 directives that are supported by the latest Chrome.
 Don't worry about the various [vendor prefixes](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix) like `-webit` `-moz` or any of those prefixes.
 Later on we'll learn about using [autoprefixers](https://css-tricks.com/autoprefixer/) to make our code work better cross platform, but for now use the latest the greatest that works in Chrome.
 That is the browser we'll be testing your sites in and the only browser that matters for the time being. **Do not** use any other browser for your dev work.
-So please, points off for including vendor prefixes.

 Now things should look like they are coming together.

 ![](img/flexboxes.jpg){: .fancy .small}

-Still things not lining up and much of styling is missing but most things are in their proper places.
+Still things are not lining up and much of styling is missing but most things are in their proper places.
 Using only flexboxes and some very basic positioning.
 No bootstrap here!

 ## Styling